Many diseases of cucurbits can be prevented or minimized in the home vegetable garden by using the following simple cultural controls:

 Downy Mildew

-Downy mildew spores on lower leaf surface.
+Downy mildew spores on the lower leaf surface of cucumber.

 Zachary Boon Snipes, ©2015 Clemson Extension